William Ivison Macadam: Death

 Macadam was shot in the back and instantly killed on 24 June 1902, aged 46, in the laboratory of Surgeons' Hall by Daniel M'Clinton, a porter employed there.
 The laboratory assistant James Kirkcaldy then entered the room.
 M'Clinton fired on him and he fell behind a desk but was not injured.
 A student James Bell Forbes then entered and was mortally wounded and died a few hours later.
-The assailant, Daniel M’Clinton, was an army pensioner who had apparently planned more victims but was persuaded to surrender his brigade rifle by Stevenson Macadam, Colonel Macadam’s younger brother.
-M’Clinton was later charged with double murder, which then carried the death penalty (but at trial was convicted of a lesser charge owing to his impaired mental state).
+M'Clinton, was an army pensioner who had apparently planned more victims but was persuaded to surrender his brigade rifle by Stevenson Macadam, Colonel Macadam's younger brother.
+M'Clinton was later charged with double murder, which then carried the death penalty, but at trial was convicted of a lesser charge owing to his impaired mental state.

-The Scotsman reported TERRIBLE TRAGEDY IN EDINBURGH: Colonel Ivison Macadam and a Student Murdered, "The news, spread with great rapidity, caused the most profound regret.
+The Scotsman reported "TERRIBLE TRAGEDY IN EDINBURGH: Colonel Ivison Macadam and a Student Murdered", "The news, spread with great rapidity, caused the most profound regret.
 At first, indeed it was hardly credited, for those who had seen Colonel Macadam only a few hours previously the picture of health and energy, it seemed impossible to believe that one who was so general a favourite had been laid low by a murderous hand.
 To his military friends especially his death was a painful shock.
 He had been prominently [involved] with the detachment going to London in connection with the Coronation, having been appointed commander of the Second Scottish Volunteer Coronation Battalion, and he was to have sailed with his men in the afternoon...."

 The shooting was met with widespread distress in Edinburgh at the time.
-Colonel Macadam’s death, the succeeding large military funeral, with wide participation from the general public, and the subsequent trial of the assailant received extensive coverage in the Edinburgh papers.
+Colonel Macadam's death, the succeeding large military funeral, with wide participation from the general public, and the subsequent trial of the assailant received extensive coverage in the Edinburgh papers.

-The day he was killed the colonel had been planning to lead his battalion’s embarkation on a ship he had chartered for their transport for the Coronation of Edward VII, planned for 26 June 1902 but postponed the very day he was killed because of the king’s illness.
+The day he was killed the colonel had been planning to lead his battalion's embarkation on a ship he had chartered for their transport for the Coronation of Edward VII, planned for 26 June 1902 but postponed the very day he was killed because of the king's illness.

-“A pathetic touch was given to the tragedy when two of Colonel Macadam’s daughters appeared on the scene and were informed of the dreadful circumstances.
-Shortly after Colonel Macadam’s son also appeared, dressed in military uniform for the purpose of travelling to London along with his father.
-The relatives… were completely overcome…and only remained for a few minutes…”
+"A pathetic touch was given to the tragedy when two of Colonel Macadam's daughters appeared on the scene and were informed of the dreadful circumstances.
+Shortly after Colonel Macadam's son [Barkly Macadam, his eldest son] also appeared, dressed in military uniform for the purpose of travelling to London along with his father.
+The relatives… were completely overcome…and only remained for a few minutes…"